Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Introduction

 \section{Introduction}

-Aggressive maneuvers with legged robots, such as jumping \cite{QuannICRA19,RL_jump_bipedal}, back-flipping \cite{unitreeH1}, and barrel rolls \cite{chuongjump3D}, have received significant attention recently, and have been successfully demonstrated using trajectory optimization \cite{QuannICRA19,chuongjump3D,matthew_mit2021_1,ChignoliICRA2021}, model-based control \cite{YanranDingTRO,continuous_jump_bipedal,GabrielICRA2021,park2017high, ZhitaoIROS22,fullbody_MPC}, and learning-based control \cite{zhuang2023robot, RL_jump_bipedal,yang2023cajun,vassil_drl,jumpingrl,lokesh_ogmp}.
+\redst{Aggressive maneuvers with legged robots, such as jumping \cite{QuannICRA19,RL_jump_bipedal}, back-flipping \cite{unitreeH1}, and barrel rolls \cite{chuongjump3D}, have received significant attention recently, and have been successfully demonstrated using trajectory optimization \cite{QuannICRA19,chuongjump3D,matthew_mit2021_1,ChignoliICRA2021}, model-based control \cite{YanranDingTRO,continuous_jump_bipedal,GabrielICRA2021,park2017high, ZhitaoIROS22,fullbody_MPC}, and learning-based control \cite{zhuang2023robot, RL_jump_bipedal,yang2023cajun,vassil_drl,jumpingrl,lokesh_ogmp}.} \IEEEPARstart{A}{ggressive} jumping maneuvers with legged robots have received significant attention recently, and have been successfully demonstrated using trajectory optimization \cite{QuannICRA19,chuongjump3D,matthew_mit2021_1,ChignoliICRA2021}, model-based control \cite{YanranDingTRO,continuous_jump_bipedal,GabrielICRA2021,park2017high, ZhitaoIROS22,fullbody_MPC}, and learning-based control \cite{zhuang2023robot, RL_jump_bipedal,yang2023cajun,vassil_drl,jumpingrl,lokesh_ogmp}.
 Unlike walking or running, aggressive motions are particularly challenging due to \textit{(1)} the extreme underactuation in the mid-air phase (the robot mainly relies on the force control during contact to regulate its global position and orientation), \textit{(2)} significant dynamics model error and uncertainty that are inherently hard to model accurately, especially with contact and hardware load during extreme motions, and \textit{(3)} the trade-off between model accuracy and efficient computation for real-time execution.
 Achieving both target accuracy and robustness for long-flight maneuvers, such as high or long jumps, therefore still presents an open challenge.
-In this work, we address this challenge by developing a real-time MPC with dynamics model learned from experiments, demonstrated via an example of quadruped jumping.
+In this work, we address this challenge by developing a real-time MPC for quadruped jumping using a robot dynamics model learned from experiments.